giowck/symphytum/doc/update/update.md

 **Note: Close Symphytum before starting the installation**

 Please visit the [download section](https://github.com/giowck/symphytum#download) on the main page and download the appropriate executable for your operating system.
-The software will detect and upgrade automatically the inernal database structure, if required, on first launch.
+The software will detect and upgrade automatically the internal database structure, if required, on first launch.

 **Windows portable**: to update your windows portable folder, just copy the `portable_data` folder over to the new portable folder (once extracted).